THE 2033-2034 PERIHELIC APPARITION OF MARS

 SPECIAL EVENTS

-During the 2001 Apparition of Mars a group of amateur and professional astronomers gathered in a driveway on Cudjoe Key, about 20 miles northeast of Key West, Florida to witness an interesting phenomenon of flashes or flares within a large, flat crater Schiaparelli, classically called "Edom Promontorium," that was first reported by Japanese astronomer Saheki on July 01,1954 at1315UT.
-This phenomenon again was reported by McClelland in 1954 and Tasaka in 1958.
+During the 2001 Apparition of Mars a group of amateur and professional astronomers gathered in a driveway on Cudjoe Key, about 20 miles northeast of Key West, Florida to witness an interesting phenomenon of flashes or flares within a large, flat crater Schiaparelli, classically called "Edom Promontorium," that was first reported by Japanese astronomer Tsuneo Saheki on July 01,1954 at1315UT.
+This phenomenon again was reported by Clark McClelland in 1954 and Ichiro Tasaka in 1958.
 The impetuous for the June 05 - 10, 2001 "planet observing party" came from two articles, "The Martian-Flares Mystery," Sky and Telescope, Vol. 101, No. 5, May, pp115-123, by Thomas A. Dobbins and William Sheehan, and "Solving the Martian Flares Mystery," Dobbins and Sheehan, ALPO Web Site.
 Dobbins had organized this event to record and to photograph Mars hoping the Edom flare would occur.

 In a subsequent article Dobbins wrote in Sky & Telescope on March 4, 2004, that the observations supported the idea that, "The flares came from sunlight glinting off patches of frost or ice on the Martian surface."
 He states that "because the flashes occurred before Edom crossed the center of the planet's disk, the reflectors must have been tilted as much as 19° east-west; perhaps they rested on inclined surfaces on the ground, for example, the slopes of dunes.
 Intriguingly, the light-colored oval of Edom Promontorium corresponds to the large, flat crater Schiaparelli, and in May 2002 NASA's Mars Odyssey spacecraft found indications that this region is anomalously rich in water ice for a site near the Martian equator."